 Dr. Marlene Williams takes a patient's medical history

-before determining the most appropriate diagnostic
+before determining the most appropriate diagnostic tests.

 Our Women’s Cardiovascular Health Center offers a full menu of the most advanced and relevant diagnostic testing.
 Each procedure is fully informed by the individual patient’s condition, risk factors and medical history.

 Our goal is to make an accurate and fast diagnosis while avoiding unnecessary invasive procedures and emphasizing the importance of healthy life habits whenever possible.

 - Radionuclide stress testing – injects a safe amount of radioactive material into the blood right after exercise.
 A special camera shows relative degree of health in one part of the heart vs. another.

 - Coronary calcium score – uses a CAT scan modified for the heart to non-invasively look for calcium deposits within the coronary arteries.
 Calcium deposits are a sign of heart attack risk.

 - Cardiac catheterization – A thin plastic tube inserted into the heart chambers is used to measure the blood pressures within the heart, and the heart’s pumping ability.
 When combined with injected dye (angiography) into the coronary arteries, this test can show the severity of plaque in the walls of the arteries.

 Learn more about cardiac catheterization from the Heart & Vascular Institute.